pivot-access-ltd/bma-offline-docs/src/maas-installation.md

     regiond:regiond-3                RUNNING   pid 8015, uptime 0:09:17
     tgt                              RUNNING   pid 8040, uptime 0:09:15

-rad-end

-rad-begin /snap/2.9/cli
-With MAAS installed and initialised, you can now open the web UI in your browser and begin your [Configuration journey](#heading--top-maas-config). rad-end

-rad-begin /snap/2.9/ui
-With MAAS installed and initialised, you can now open the web UI in your browser and begin your [Configuration journey](#heading--top-maas-config). rad-end
+With MAAS installed and initialised, you can now open the web UI in your browser and begin your [Configuration journey](#heading--top-maas-config).

-rad-begin /snap/2.9/cli /snap/2.9/ui
 <a href="#heading--example"><h3 id="heading--example">Example of MAAS initialisation</h3></a>

 The following demonstrates the `region+rack` mode, a popular initialisation choice for MAAS: